Lions

 Sera Wildlife Conservancy

-We have provided a 3-year grant to our partners Fauna and Flora International to be used at their Sera Wildlife Conservancy in Kenya.
-The grant will be used to take care of the habitat of the animals that live there, which include Lions.
-As part of their project, they will put in place a strategy to manage the conservancy over the next 10 years.
+We have provided a 3-year grant to Fauna and Flora International to be used at their Sera Wildlife Conservancy in Kenya.
+The grant was used to take care of the habitat of the animals that live there, which include Lions.
+As part of their project, they put in place a strategy to manage the conservancy over the next 10 years.

 Facts